 Assessment and Reporting

-- Teachers record pupils’ attainment at the end of each term on the school’s TRACKER system against National Curriculum expectations; each child will be identified to be working within one of these categories: ‘Below’, ‘Towards’, ‘At’ or ‘AT+’.
+- Teachers record pupils’ attainment at the end of each term on the school’s TRACKER system against National Curriculum expectations; each child will be identified to be working within one of these categories: ‘Pre Key Stage’, ‘Towards the expected standard’, ‘At the expected standard’ or ‘Greater Depth standard’.

-- Assessments data is analysed by class teachers, maths subject champions and the SLT.
+- Assessments data is analysed by class teachers, maths subject champions and the Senior Leadership Team.

 - Termly pupil progress meetings take place to identify whole class attainment and progress trends and individuals to be targeted for extra provision, including our SEND, greater depth and vulnerable pupils.